Kelley Barracks: Education and childcare

 Dependent children housed at Kelley must leave the installation for school as Kelley is the only installation in the Stuttgart Military Community lacking DODEA schools.
 The US DODEA operates Elementary schools at nearby Robinson Barracks, Patch Barracks and Panzer Kaserne.
 The US DODEA also operates one middle school Patch Middle School which is located on Patch Barracks which used to be the old Alexander M. Patch High School before it closed in June of 2015.
 The current high school opened in late 2015 named Stuttgart High School which is located on Panzer Kaserne.
 There is another school called International School of Stuttgart that is located nearby.
 MWR Stuttgart Family Child Care operates daycare services on Kelley.

 Medical care

 A small Clinic annex operates with limited services for eligible personnel.

 Kelley Hotel

 Kelley Hotel is a 68-room hotel on post at Kelley Barracks.
 Like other DoD hotels, Kelley Hotel has many amenities.

 Transit

 The Stuttgart Stadtbahn (U-Bahn) has a station nearby (Landhaus) as well as bus stations at the north and south entrances to the post, allowing residents easy access to the public transit system.

+Other uses

+Another installation of the same name existed in Darmstadt-West until 2009.